NovaBACKUP Data Protection Blog

 How to Recover Your Entire System in Case of a Hard Drive Crash

-Now that you have learned how to create an image backup, you will need to know how to restore from this image using the boot disk that you created in order to recover your entire system.
+Now that you have learned how to create an image backup, you will need to know how to restore this image using the boot disk that you created in order to recover your entire system.
 For restore instructions, read our post on how to do a bare metal restore after a hard drive failure.

 View our video tutorial to get a walkthrough of the entire disaster recovery image backup and restore process using NovaBACKUP backup software hard drive recovery software.